Shahid Mahmud Jangi

 Shahiuddin Mahmud Jangi Chowdhury (born 6 February 1956) is a Bangladeshi lyricist and author.

 Early life and education

-Jangi was born in Chittagong, Bangladesh to father L.A Chowdhury and mother Hamida Chowdhury.
+Jangi was born in Chittagong to father L.A Chowdhury and mother Hamida Chowdhury.
 He graduated from the University of Chittagong with a bachelor's degree in management (Honors) and a Master of Management.
 He was very active in school, organizing and playing the lead role in plays and participating in school radio programs.

 Career

 After earning a master's degree in management, Jangi joined as a lecturer at Omergani M E S College Chittagong.
 He started his own business with an advertising firm and simultaneously started another business in the service industry.

 Author

 Jangi used to write articles and lyrics from an early age and released his first song “Alo chayte” composed by Naquib Khan in 1978, telecast on Bangladesh Television (BTV).
 Jangi has published numerous articles in national and local newspapers.